karmi/retire/README.markdown

 ```

 OK.
 All this time we have been talking about `ActiveRecord` models, since
-it is a reasonable Rails' default for the storage layer.
+it is a reasonable _Rails_' default for the storage layer.

 But what if you use another database such as [MongoDB](http://www.mongodb.org/),
 another object mapping library, such as [Mongoid](http://mongoid.org/)?